Row-clustering of a Point Process-valued Matrix: Row-clustering Algorithms

 \textbf{Solution (S-step).} In this step, we update the parameters by finding the solutions to the expected estimating equations from the E-step.
 For $c=1,\cdots,C$, $r,r'=1,\cdots,R$ and $r\neq r'$, the solutions take the following closed forms:

 \textbf{Sampling Strategies.} The multi-dimensional functional form of $\bm{X}^{(g)}_c$ renders the sampling procedures in (\ref{eq:monte}) intractable.
-Given the parameters $\Theta_{x,c}$, one solution is to find a low-rank representation of $\bm{X}_i$ with the functional principal components analysis (FPCA)~\cite{ramsay2008functional}.
-Specifically, we approximate the latent Gaussian process $\bm{X}_i$ in cluster $c$ nonparametrically using the Karhunen-L$\Grave{\text{o}}$eve expansion~\cite{watanabe1965karhunen} as: $X_i^r(t)=\bm{\mu}_c+<\bm{\xi}_i,\bm{\phi}(t)>$, for $r=1,\cdots,R$, where $\bm{\xi}_i$ is a vector of normal random variables, and $\bm{\phi}(t)$ is a vector of orthogonal eigenfunctions.
-Using FPCA, we can obtain the sampling of $\bm{X}_i$ from the sampling of $\bm{\xi}_i$ indirectly.
+Given $\Theta_{x,c}$, one solution is to find a low-rank representation of $\bm{X}_i$ with the functional principal components analysis (FPCA)~\cite{ramsay2008functional}.
+Specifically, we approximate the latent Gaussian process $\bm{X}_i$ in cluster $c$ nonparametrically using the Karhunen-L$\Grave{\text{o}}$eve expansion~\cite{watanabe1965karhunen} as: $X_i^r(t)=\bm{\mu}_c+\bm{\xi}_i^T\bm{\phi}(t)$, for $r=1,\cdots,R$, where $\bm{\xi}_i$ is a vector of normal random variables, and $\bm{\phi}(t)$ is a vector of orthogonal eigenfunctions.
+Using FPCA, we can obtain the samples of $\bm{X}_i$ by sampling $\bm{\xi}_i$ indirectly.
 More detailed sampling procedure via FPCA can be seen in Supplementary S.2.

-\textbf{Model Selection.} Our clustering procedures require choosing the proper number of clusters $C$ and bandwidth $h$.
-In model-based clustering, one popular method for choosing the number of clusters is based on the Bayes information criterion (BIC)~\cite{schwarz1978estimating}.
-Since the probability $f(\mathcal{S}|\bm{\omega})$ is already calculated in each iteration, one can directly use this term for the BIC calculation.
-The choice of kernel bandwidth $h$ also plays an important role for model stability.
-A small $h$ may produce unstable clustering results while a large $h$ would dampen the characteristics of each cluster.
-We use an adaptive $h$ that maximizes the likelihood in each iteration.
-Specifically, we pre-calculate a series of $a^{r,r'}_c$ and $b^r_c$ for different candidates of $h$.
-Then in each iteration, we select the one that gives the maximum likelihood.

 \textbf{Remarks.} The most significant advantage of our method is that it avoids expensive iterations inside each E-step and S-step, unlike other EM algorithms for mixture point process models \cite{xu2017dirichlet}.
-The elements $a_{i,h}^{r,r'}$ and $c_{i,h}^r$ in the estimating equations can be pre-calculated before E-S iterations to save computations.
+The elements $a_{i}^{r,r'}(s,t;h)$'s and $b_{i}^r(t;h)$'s in~\eqref{AB} can be pre-calculated before E-S iterations to save computations.
 Moreover, the S-step is fast to execute thanks to the closed-form solutions.
 We will analyze the overall computation complexity of the learning algorithm in Section \ref{sec:complexity}.

+\textbf{Model Selection.} Algorithm 1 requires choosing a proper number of clusters $C$ and bandwidth $h$.
+In model-based clustering, one popular method for choosing the number of clusters is based on the Bayes information criterion (BIC)~\cite{schwarz1978estimating}, which can be readily computed for our model since the probability $f(\mathcal{S}|\bm{\omega})$ is already calculated in each iteration.
+The choice of bandwidth $h$ also plays an important role in model estimation.
+A small $h$ may produce unstable clustering results while a large $h$ would dampen the characteristics of each cluster.
+With $a^{r,r'}_i(s,t;h)$'s and $b^r_i(s;h)$'s given in~\eqref{AB} pre-calculated for different candidates of $h$, we can adaptively choose the $h$ that maximizes the likelihood in each iteration in a computationally efficient manner.